 - Aerobic and endurance conditioning and reconditioning

 - Active- assistive exercises

-With the advancing knowledge in the last decade about the body mechanics, nervous system and mind- body relationship, there are numerous changes, refinement and interventions in the field of physiotherapy.
-This is incorporated in the more aggressive and result- oriented approaches that helps in better restoration of function in lesser time as compared to conservative approaches.
+With the advancing knowledge in the last decade about body mechanics, nervous system, and mind-body relationship, there are numerous changes, refinement, and interventions in the field of physiotherapy.
+This is incorporated in the more aggressive and result-oriented approaches that help in the better restoration of function in lesser time as compared to conservative approaches.
 This includes:

 - Soft tissue mobilization

 - Proprioceptive training

 Thus, Physiotherapy provides a comprehensive and holistic treatment approach after complete the evaluation and assessment of individual health.
 And in turn, helps in: